-B.4.
+d.
 Labour Standards

 We comply with all relevant employment laws in all countries that we operate in, and in particular, Singapore and Hong Kong.
 We carry out detailed pre-employment background checks procedures and verifications on identity documents on every candidate.
-For FY2023, there was no incident of non-compliance with labour standards, in line with the target set in FY2023.
-We target to maintain this performance in FY2024.
+For FY2022, there was no incident of non-compliance with labour standards, in line with the target set in FY2022.
+We target to maintain this performance in FY2023.

 We adopt an 8-hour working system and voluntary overtime.
 Overtime is limited to be within statutory limit to protect employees' health.
 In addition, we would assign employee to work on a technical task after the relevant employee has received adequate training to handle the assignment.
+The total employees' costs incurred by us for FY2022 when compared with FY2021 have been disclosed in the financial statements.